|

 “There are many great photographers around

 today.
-There are well over a million great photography galleries
+There are millions of great photography galleries on the

-with viewers.
-This would in turn help to promote the musician, sell
+This would in turn help to promote the musician, educate the viewer

-it is important to promote the gigs I photograph, so I run a gig
+to promote the gigs I photograph, so I run a gig guide page and

 Photographs are available to artists, PR companies,

 record companies, music venues and collectors.
-Any 'little' finance
+Finance collected

-collected through sales is used for the running of the website,
+through sales is used to manage the website, camera equipment etc.

 Most artists understand and respect the time and cost involved in